lbneves93/library-backend/README.md

-# library-backend
+# Library Backend API

-Backend Test for Ballast Lane
+A Rails API-only backend application for a Library application, containerized with Docker.